naka-lab/Serket/docs/modules/obs.md

 serket.Observation( data )
 ```

-`serket.Observation` is a module that send the observation to the connected module.
+`serket.Observation` is a module that sends the observation to the connected module.

 ### Parameters